Medieval StudiesFind a programme

 Cultures, the theme's signature term, is an elastic and open-ended word which invites discussion and collaboration among experts in different academic domains - literature, history, art, architecture, social history, folklore, religion and many others.

-The medievalist community at Bristol is widely recognised as having effected truly interdisciplinary methods of working in integrated ways, engaging in vigorous cross-disciplinary dialogues which permeate many aspects of research and postgraduate teaching.
+The medievalist community at Bristol is widely recognised as having effected truly interdisciplinary methods of working in integrated ways, engaging in vigorous cross-disciplinary dialogues that permeate many aspects of research and postgraduate teaching.

-Through the postgraduate conference (one of the most successful in the world) and student-led activities, such as reading groups, you are also encouraged to participate in developing your own networks.
+Through the postgraduate conference and student-led activities, such as reading groups, you are also encouraged to participate in developing your own networks.

 A significant number of graduates from this programme develop careers as academics in higher education.
-Others move into academic related jobs in archives, libraries or academic administration, many maintaining the capacity to undertake new and innovative research in the field of Medieval Studies at the same time.
+Others move into academic-related jobs in archives, libraries or academic administration, with many maintaining the capacity to undertake new and innovative research in the field of medieval studies.
 Some come to medieval studies as mature students in retirement and go on to become independent researchers.

 Dr Marianne Ailes, (Senior Lecturer), " Chansons de geste" and early vernacular chronicles; editing and translating; intertextuality; literature of the crusades; medieval French literature; the French of England; the perception and depiction of the Other (Saracen or female).